mayasharma2110/Bookworm/README.md

 * The Materializecss library was also used to validate user information in the add/edit review forms.

+* For the reviews I wanted to extract and display the date of each review's creation and most recent update based on the systems datetime, for this I used the code at [w3schools](https://www.w3schools.com/python/python_datetime.asp) to help me extract, format and store the dates as I wanted.

 ### Content

-* I used images from online, information below in the media section.
+* For each of the genres I used the genres that are displayed on the popular book site [Waterstones](https://www.waterstones.com/).

+* For each of the books I added books I own to the database and made up my own reviews based on my own thoughts and what others online say about the books.

 * For the general layout of the site I had a look at popular sites [Amazon](https://www.amazon.co.uk/) and [Waterstones](https://www.waterstones.com/) to see the layout of how reviews are displayed and get inspiration for style/colour themes.
 These sites also helped me make up fictional reviews for a range of books to be displayed on the site.

+* I used images from online, information below in the media section.

 ### Media